oblac/jodd-site/doc/props.md

 ### Macros and profiles

-There are two ways how macros are resolved in respect to active profiles:

-+ using active profiles (default) - when macro value is resolved using active profiles, no matter in what profile is the target key;
-+ using profile of the target key - ignoring the active profiles.
+Macros are always resolved using the currently active or provided profile.
+The value of macro may change if current profile is changed.

 This behavior is controlled with flag: `useActiveProfilesWhenResolvingMacros`.
 Here is an example: